 You will need to wear a close-fitting plastic treatment mask, as shown in the photograph below.
 This mask is individually made to fit you and needs to be worn at each stage of your radiotherapy planning and treatment.
-It will keep your head still during the stereotactic radiosurgery.
-This makes sure the treatment is delivered accurately to the area your doctor has planned to be treated.
+It will keep your head still during the stereotactic radiosurgery, to make sure the treatment is delivered accurately to the area your doctor has planned to treat.

-Image of a patient wearing SRS mask
+Picture of patient wearing SRS mask.

 Your first appointment will be a 'planning appointment'.
 You will be taken to the Mould Room where we will make the plastic mask for you.
 The therapeutic radiographer making your mask will talk you through the process and any concerns you may have.

-The mask starts off as three plastic sheets.
-The therapeutic radiographer making your mask will warm them one by one in a specially-designed heater until they are soft and flexible.
-The first sheet is moulded around the back of your head, the second and third sheets are gently moulded around your face.
+The mask starts off as two plastic sheets.
+The therapeutic radiographer making your mask will warm them one by one in a specially-designed oven until they are soft and flexible.
+The first sheet is moulded around the back of your head, the second and third sheet is gently moulded around your face.
 The plastic will be warm but this process is not uncomfortable.
+A small plastic rectangle will be fitted to the front of the mask for you to gently rest your teeth on (as shown in the picture above).
+This also helps to keep you still.

-There are lots of holes in the plastic so that you can still breathe comfortably while the moulding is being done.
+There are lots of holes in the plastic so that you can still breathe comfortably whilst the moulding is being done.
 The two halves of the mask are secured together at the sides with plastic clips to keep everything in place.
 It is then allowed to set; this takes about ten minutes.
 The whole mask making process will take approximately half an hour.

-If you have a beard or moustache we will ask you to shave it off before you come, as the hairs can interfere with making the mask.
+The process of making the mask is not painful but if you have a beard or moustache we will ask you to shave it off before you come, as the hairs can interfere with making the mask.

 After the mask is made, usually on the same day, you will need to have a planning CT scan and a MRI scan of your head.
 You will have to wear your mask for the planning CT scan but not for the MRI scan.
-These scans will provide accurate information for your doctor, so that they can plan your treatment.
+These scans will provide accurate information for the doctor, so that they can plan your treatment.

-During these scans, you may need to have an injection of contrast (a type of dye) to help show up the tumour more clearly.
+During these scans you may need to have an injection of contrast (a type of dye) to help show up the tumour more clearly.
 If you have ever had an allergic reaction to dye given during a scan before, please let the radiographer know when you come to this appointment.